caplaz/home-assistant-sfpuc/CONTRIBUTING.md

 ### Testing with Mock Data

-For development without real SFPUC access, modify the scraper to use mock data.
+For development without real SFPUC access, modify the SFPUCScraper class in `coordinator.py` to use mock data.